mfaria-p/cpp02/README.md

 This code snippet enables the use of the << operator with Fixed objects, allowing them to be printed directly to output streams by first converting them to their floating-point representation via the toFloat() member function.
 The compiler looks for an operator<< function that matches the types on both sides of the operator.
 It finds the overloaded operator<< function we've defined, which accepts an std::ostream on the left and a Fixed object on the right.

+# const in the end of a member function

+The `const` at the end of the function declaration `int toInt(void) const;` in C++ indicates that this member function does not modify any member variables of the object on which it is called.
+This allows the function to be called on `const` instances of the class.
+It's a promise that the function is read-only with respect to the object state.